• Listen Up: Stephenie Meyer is a Karen

 Page 18, Twilight

-Her description, which continues to describe their flawless pale skin, emphasizes whiteness and thinness.
+Her description, which continued to describe the Cullens’ flawless pale skin, emphasizes whiteness and thinness.
 Bella is telling young girls that Rosalie, with an hourglass figure and long golden hair, is the epitome of beauty.
-Rosalie is what women should strive for if they want any man’s affection.
-Likewise, models of handsomeness are portrayed by Jasper, Edward, and Emmett: white, Greco-faced men who have cars and money and do not keep friends.
-They protect their women at all costs and don’t go to therapy.
+Rosalie is what girls should strive for if they want any boy’s affection.
+Likewise, models of handsomeness are portrayed by Jasper, Edward, and Emmett: white, Greco-faced men who have cars and money, and do not keep friends.
+They protect “their” women at all costs and never go to therapy despite the trauma they’ve faced and the anger they show.

 Pass?